Introduction

 - Reinstall removed parts (mirrors, trims, lights).

-- Use heat to set the vinyl edges permanently.
+- Use heat to permanently set vinyl edges.

-- Inspect for air bubbles and fix with a pin or squeegee.
+- Inspect for air bubbles and fix them with a pin or squeegee.

 Comparison Table: Gloss vs Matte Wrap Finishes